Apter-X/dataman/README.md

 ```

 ## Example
-Let's pretend that this table represents our database.
+Let's pretend that this table represents our datatable.

 **users**
 |id |username|is_admin|